Choose Wisely: Roller Skates vs Inline Skates

 - Speed lovers

-Quad skates are equipped with 4 wheels arranged in pairs side-by-side, offering exceptional balance, stability, and control.
-Each skate has trucks that attach the wheels and permit the skater to lean into turns; these can be tightened or loosened to modify the responsiveness of the skates.
-A front toe stop eases braking and prompt pivots, making quad skates ideal for indoor skating, artistic routines, and dance-type tricks.
+Quad skates consist of 4 wheels, side-by-side in pairs, delivering superior balance, stability, and control.
+They feature trucks that attach the wheels and let the skater lean for curves.
+Adjusting them can modify the skates' responsiveness.
+Equipped with a front toe stop, these skates simplify braking and rapid pivots, making them ideal for indoor skating, artistic routines, and dance-inspired tricks.

 - Artistic skating